-- If the Add PostGIS Table(s) dialog is not already open, click on the Add PostGIS Layer tool-bar button. - Choose the connection from the drop-down list and click | Connect | - Find the layer you wish to add in the list of available layers. - Select it by clicking on it.
+- If the Add PostGIS Table(s) dialog is not already open, click on the Add PostGIS Layer toolbar button. - Choose the connection from the drop-down list and click Connect - Select or unselect Also list tables with no geometry - Optionally use some Search Options to define which features to load from the layer or use the Build query icon to start the Query builder dialog. - Find the layer(s) you wish to add in the list of available layers. - Select it by clicking on it.
 You can select multiple layers by holding down the shift key while clicking.
-See Section 3.6 for information on using the PostgreSQL Query Builder to further define the layer. - Click on the Add button to add the layer to the map.
+See Section 4.6 for information on using the PostgreSQL Query Builder to further define the layer. - Click on the Add button to add the layer to the map.